thoughtbot/shoulda-matchers/MAINTAINING.md

 ### Re-publishing docs

-In general you'll use the `release` task to update the docsite, but there may be a situation where you'll need to do it manually.
+In general you'll use the `release` task to update the docsite, but there may be situations where you'll need to do it manually.

 You can re-publish the docs for the latest version (as governed by `lib/shoulda/matchers/version.rb`) by running: